 Liversage was the top seed in the event and made his way through the draw with little pressure.
 His toughest match was a 7-5, 6-4 win over Wisconsin

 in the Round of 16.
 He followed that with a couple of impressively routine wins over Virginia Cavalier

 Lee Singer and then former Australian pro Jaymon Crabb, formerly top 200 ATP singles and top 30 doubles.

 Leslie's road to the final was equally as uneventful.
 Coming off his second straight win in the California Interscholastic Federation San Diego Section's singles championships, he took out LSU player Jonathan Tragardh in the quarters and then Brazilian Alessandro Ventre in the semis, in what was his toughest match of the tournament.
-Leslie is a blue chip prospect currently ranked #9 on the TRN National Recruiting List and attends San Diego's Point Loma High School.
+Leslie is a blue chip prospect currently ranked #9 on the TRN National Class Rankings and attends San Diego's Point Loma High School.

 The first set was relatively uneventful tennis-wise until Liversage was serving at 3-4.
 On break point, Liversage donated an unforced error and the break to Leslie and promptly fired his racquet from the baseline to the back fence on the fly.
 Chair umpire and tour veteran Bob Christianson coded Liversage to make the score 5-3 and 15-0 with Leslie serving.
 Liversage seemed to be fired up by the deficit he faced and started to grind more effectively especially with Leslie getting noticeably tighter.